yeaeunni/yeaeunni.github.io/_pages/about.md

 ---

 Hello!
 I'm a third-year PhD student in Information Sciences at the University of Illinois at Urbana-Champaign (UIUC), where I'm advised by Professor
 [Dong Wang](https://ischool.illinois.edu/people/dong-wang).
-I also collaborate closely with Professor [Jessie Chin](https://ischool.illinois.edu/people/jessie-chin) and [Jared Hotaling](https://psychology.illinois.edu/directory/profile/hotaling).
+I also collaborate closely with Professor [Jessie Chin](https://ischool.illinois.edu/people/jessie-chin) and Professor [Jared Hotaling](https://psychology.illinois.edu/directory/profile/hotaling).

 Previously, I earned my master’s degree in Cognitive Science at Seoul National University, where I was advised by Professor [Gahgene Gweon](https://convergence.snu.ac.kr/en/snu__professor/gweon_gahgene/), and my bachelor’s degree in Psychology at Yonsei University.